Painting on Location

 I think it was refined linseed oil, purchased when the change was being made.
 I remember I got 6 bottles of it.
 It was Raw.
 Now the results match today's results of the 1994 tests where Stand Oil and Alkyd were the worst yellow offenders.

-Yes, it's good, but not by itself or mixed with turpentine.
-And if you are going make a medium with more then one ingredient... three is better.
+Yes, it's good, but not by itself or mixed with turpentine, and if you are going make a medium with more than one ingredient... three is better.
 Add Stand Oil and Sun Dried Linseed Oil.

 Order only a 5"X5" Laminated Real Color Wheel $10.00